fbielejec/fbielejec.github.io/_posts/2018-02-21-dmarc-compliancy.md

 # Intro

 What exactly is DMARC and why do you want it?
-Before we dive into DMARC lets talk about what happens when an SMTP email gets sent:
+Before we dive into it lets talk about what happens when an SMTP email gets sent:

 ---
 **NOTE**

 SMTP has no facility to authenticate senders or message content.
 This fact is often used in **email spoofing**, i.e. creating emails with forged sender address.

-By analogy to the traditional snail-mail, the addressing information in email is called the *envelope addresing* and contains two pieces of information:
+By an analogy to the traditional snail-mail, the addressing information in email is called the *envelope addresing* and contains two pieces of information:

 * **Return-Path:** header - normally not visible to the end user, and by default no checks are done that the sending server is authorized to send emails on behalf of that address.

 * **Received:** header - also normally not visible to the end user, specifies which email address the email is delivered to.

-If the receiving mail server doesn't detect any problems with either if these headers it proceeds by sending a **DATA** command and sends several other headers including:
+If the receiving mail server doesn't detect any problems with either if these headers, it proceeds by sending a **DATA** command and sends several other headers including:

 * **From:** - this is the address visible to the recipient, but again not verified in any way.
 * **Reply-to:** and (sometimes) **Sender** - similarly not checked.

-The end-result is that the end user sees the email as coming from the address in the *From:* header, but this is not neccesserily so, see this excerpt from headers of a spoofed email:
+The end-result is that the end user sees the email as coming from the address in the **From:** header, but this is not neccesserily so, see this excerpt from headers of a spoofed email:
 ```
 Return-Path: <filip@example.com>
 Received: from mail05.parking.ru (mail05.parking.ru.
 [195.128.120.25])